sungnga/instagram-clone-app/README.md

     `;
     ```
   - Name export the GET_USER_EMAIL query
-  - NOTE: it's best to write the getUserEmail query function in the Hasura console and run and make sure that it works.
+  - NOTE: it's best to write the getUserEmail query function in the Hasura console and run it to make sure that it works.
 And then just paste the code here
     - In our case, provide the required input in the QUERY VARIABLES section like this:
       ```js
       {